fuzzballb/UdacityRFlearningProject1/README.md

 ![alt text](https://github.com/fuzzballb/UdacityRFlearningProject1/blob/master/images/Eps_decay_0_905.PNG "Training with diminished epsilon decay")

-It seems that exploring states and the resulting rewards, beyond the current policy pais off.
+It seems that exploring states and the resulting rewards, beyond the current policy pays off.

 ## project environment

-The README describes the the project environment details (i.e., the state and action spaces, and when the environment is considered solved).
+The README describes the project environment details (i.e., the state and action spaces, and when the environment is considered solved).

 ## Learning Algorithm